Updated: January 2021

 It’s not really a fight between mobile and desktop.
 Most consumers are now practicing “multiscreening” across their different devices, explains Danyl Bosomworth for Smart Insights (Click for Full Article).
 Because of this, digital marketers need quality testing across devices to make sure the experiences between them are cohesive.

 Your business should utilize both desktop and mobile marketing.
-By focusing on both, you can capture consumers both when they’re home and when they’re out, and you can create an effective mix of engagement and selling.
+Run campaigns and see what the data tells you about your target audience and make campaign optimizations based on tangible trends.
+By focusing on both, you can capture consumers both when they’re home and when they’re outside, and you can create an effective mix of engagement and selling.
 More specific attention and targeting depends on the business.